Painted Monasteries of Bucovina: Visiting Guide

 Moldovita and Humor: the quieter pair

-Humor is small, low and quietly beautiful, and it is the one that feels least like a stop on a tour.
+Humor is small, low and quietly beautiful, and it’s the one that feels least like a stop on a tour.
 Founded in 1530 by the chancellor Toader Bubuiog, its faded reddish-brown frescoes wrap a modest church with a shingled roof, and it sits close enough to Gura Humorului that with good legs you can reach it on foot.
-Two useful practical notes: Humor’s church is often free to enter but bans interior photography, and beside it stands a stout stone watchtower, raised by Vasile Lupu in 1641 as part of the monastery’s old defences and the one part of them still standing.
+Two useful practical notes: entry at Humor is 10 lei for adults and 5 for children and students, with a 10-lei camera fee if you want to shoot, and beside it stands a stout stone watchtower, raised by Vasile Lupu in 1641 as part of the monastery’s old defences and the one part of them still standing.

 How do you get to Bucovina?

 The gateway is Suceava, the regional capital, and Gura Humorului is the smaller town closest to Voronet and Humor.
-Suceava has an airport (Stefan cel Mare, code SCV) with daily flights from Bucharest of about an hour on TAROM or Wizz Air; the train from Bucharest to Suceava is a long haul at roughly five and three-quarter hours.
-From Suceava it is around 56 km west to Gura Humorului, so either base works, with Gura Humorului putting you a little closer to the churches.
-If you want a proper city with museums and restaurants as your base and do not mind a longer drive in, Iasi sits a couple of hours south-east and has the busier airport, which makes it a common springboard for combining the monasteries with the old Moldavian capital.
+Suceava has an airport (Stefan cel Mare, code SCV) with a daily TAROM flight from Bucharest of about an hour and ten minutes; Wizz Air serves Suceava too, but only on international routes.
+The train from Bucharest to Suceava is a long haul at roughly five and three-quarter hours.
+From Suceava it’s around 36 km west to Gura Humorului on the DN17, about 45 minutes (from the airport itself count on roughly 53 km), so either base works, with Gura Humorului putting you a little closer to the churches.
+If you want a proper city with museums and restaurants as your base and don’t mind a longer drive in, Iasi sits a couple of hours south-east and has the busier airport, which makes it a common springboard for combining the monasteries with the old Moldavian capital.

-Once you are here, a car does most of the heavy lifting.
+Once you’re here, a car does most of the heavy lifting.
 The monasteries are spread across 20 to 40 km of good but winding country roads, and public transport between them is patchy and slow.
-If you would rather not drive, an organized day tour from Suceava or Gura Humorului is the sensible alternative and takes the route-planning off your plate.
+Non-drivers have a straightforward option: an organized day tour from Suceava or Gura Humorului is the sensible alternative and takes the route-planning off your plate.
 For flexibility over two days, a rental car gives you the freedom to chase good light and skip the tour-bus rhythm.

 How many can you do in a day, and in what order?

-Two monasteries in a morning is comfortable; four in a single day is possible but tiring, and you will end up glancing at frescoes instead of reading them.
+Two monasteries in a morning is comfortable; four in a single day is possible but tiring, and you’ll end up glancing at frescoes instead of reading them.
 The relaxed version is two days: pair Voronet and Humor on one (both near Gura Humorului), then Moldovita and Sucevita on the other, since those two sit closer together to the north over the Ciumarna pass.
-If you truly only have one day, prioritise Voronet plus one other and accept that you are sampling, not completing, the set.
+If you truly only have one day, prioritise Voronet plus one other and accept that you’re sampling, not completing, the set.

 Timing within the day matters more than the season.
 The frescoes are outdoors, so you want dry weather and soft, angled light; harsh midday sun flattens the colours and rain simply keeps you under the eaves.
 Summer, June to September, brings the reliable weather and the crowds; autumn adds forest colour behind the churches; spring lands near Orthodox Easter, when Bucovina’s painted-egg traditions are in full swing.
 Go early or late in the day at Voronet in particular, before or after the coach tours from Suceava roll through.

-What does it cost, and what should you know before you go?
+What does it cost, and what should you know first?

-Entry to each monastery is small, on the order of 5 to 10 lei, and there is usually a separate photo permit of around 10 lei charged at the gate.
-These are working monasteries, not a ticketed attraction like Peles Castle in Sinaia, so there is no single official website selling advance tickets and no unified price list - you pay in cash, per church, when you arrive.
-Because Romania uses the leu rather than the euro, keep a stack of small notes on you; card machines out here are not a given.
+Entry to each monastery is small, about 10 lei per adult (5 lei for children and students), and there’s a separate photo fee of 10 to 20 lei charged at the gate - Voronet and Moldovita ask 20, Humor 10.
+These are working monasteries, not a ticketed attraction like Peles Castle in Sinaia, so there’s no single official website selling advance tickets and no unified price list - you pay in cash, per church, when you arrive.
+Because Romania uses the leu rather than the euro, keep a stack of small notes on you; card machines out here aren’t a given.

 A few things smooth the visit.
 Dress modestly, as these are active religious sites with monks and nuns in residence: covered shoulders and knees, and a scarf is handy for women at some churches.
 Check the photo rules at each gate, since a few interiors forbid cameras entirely even when the exterior is fair game.
-And build the day around a wider Bucovina plan rather than treating the monasteries as an isolated errand - many travellers fold them into a longer loop, so our Romania 7-day itinerary is a good frame if you are still deciding how the north fits with the castles and cities further south, using the Brasov guide for the Transylvania leg.
-Bucovina also pairs naturally with Maramures, the wooden-church region just over the mountains to the west, if you want to link both corners of the north in one loop.
+And build the day around a wider Bucovina plan rather than treating the monasteries as an isolated errand - many travellers fold them into a longer loop, so our Romania 7-day itinerary is a good frame if you’re still deciding how the north fits with the castles and cities further south, using the Brasov guide for the Transylvania leg.
+Seven days won’t stretch to both northern regions, though, which is what our 10-day Romania itinerary exists for: it buys the days Bucovina and Maramures actually need.
+Bucovina also pairs naturally with Maramures, the wooden-church region just over the mountains to the west, if you want to link both corners of the north in one loop, and our Maramures loop route is the drive that stitches the two together over the Prislop Pass.
+Heading south instead of west, the usual exit from Bucovina is Bicaz Gorge and Lacu Rosu, about three and a half hours from Gura Humorului and the most spectacular stretch of road on the way back toward Brasov.
+For a different monastery register entirely - Brancovenesc courtyards and a royal necropolis rather than exterior frescoes - the southern Wallachia monasteries route out of Bucharest covers Curtea de Arges, Cozia and UNESCO Horezu over two days; don’t try to glue it onto the same week as Bucovina unless you accept a long diagonal across the country.

 Photos